exvim/exvim.github.io/docs/config-exvim.md

 folder_filter += foo,bar
 ```

-Only foobar,hello,world shows in your ex-project browser.
+The folders named as foo or bar will not shoed in ex-project browser.

-This option affects the following plugins:
+This option also affects the following plugins:

 - ex-project
 - NERDTree
 - ex-config
   - id-utils ( generate id-lang-autogen.map )
-  - ctags (TODO)
+  - ctags

 ### file_filter (array)